How to Politely Ask Someone to Wait in English

 Wait/Whoa/Stop…

-You can simply use the words “Wait,” “Whoa,” or “Stop” to ask someone to wait for you.
+You can use the words “Wait,” “Whoa,” or “Stop” to ask someone to wait for you.
 These are informal words for asking someone to wait in English.
 To sound polite, you may use the word “Please” while using these three words to ask someone to wait in English.

 Example sentences: